Recording my next YouTube Electone upload, and struggling with the noisy video recording quality of my new LG G6.

 In the form of my new LG G6 phone.

-It’s not performing as magnificently as I expected it to.
-I bought it specifically to record my Electone videos, but so far, the results are disappointing, to say the least.
-It’s not that the recordings aren’t clear, they are sharp enough.
-But at all settings, including ISO at its lowest, the recordings come out extremely grainy.
-Or in Photoshop terms, extremely noisy.
+It’s not performing as magnificently as I thought it would.
+I bought it specifically to record my Electone videos but so far, the results are disappointing, to say the least.

 In fact, my old G4 feels to be doing a better job.
 The situation is the same with photo-taking.
-If you zoom into the static picture above, you’d see how jagged/grainy the picture is.
+If you zoom into my feature picture above, you’d see how jagged/grainy the picture is.
 Mind you, I took this pic using a photo-box, and with one studio lamp glaring at it.

 It’s terrible.
 I spent hours fiddling with all available settings, to no avail.
 I also have no idea why so many blogs and reviews are extolling G6 video quality.
 Is it because I’m doing something wrong?
 Or, good lord, did I purchase a lemon unit?

-On the bright side, the G6 is very fast in other operations, and headphone audio quality is superb.
+On the bright side, the G6 is very fast in other operations.
+Headphone audio quality is also superb.
 But … I meant to use it mainly for video recording.
-The whole situation reminds me of what happened with the Nokia N80 ten years ago.
+The whole situation reminds me of the video recording fiasco with the Nokia N80 ten years ago.
 I can’t believe such things are still happening with cellphones!